Hecter94/EndlessSky-PluginArchive/plugins.md

 Author: zuckung | Category: Gameplay <br>
 [https://github.com/zuckung/endless-sky-plugins](https://github.com/zuckung/endless-sky-plugins) (last commit 2023-09-01) <br>

->Adds a shipyard with the the three Kor Efret ships(Arch-Carrack, Charm-Shallop, Echo-Galleon) to Laki Nemparu(Kashikt) in Kor Efret space.
-Also adds an outfitter with all outfits of these three ships.
+>Adds a shipyard with the three Kor Efret ships to Laki Nemparu(Kashikt) in Kor Efret space.
+Also adds an outfitter with all outfits of these three ships and some Korath Exiles outfits.
+See the readme for details.

 <details>
 <summary>:blue_book: Plugin readme</summary>